genderkit/blog/_posts/2018-08-01-sport-and-fitness.md

 ---
 layout: post
 title: Making UK sport and fitness gender diverse
+description: What’s the current situation for trans, nonbinary, or otherwise gender non-conforming people in 2018?
+And what do you need to know if you want to get into sport?
 date: 2018-06-06 18:00:00 +0000
+feature:
+  image: /assets/images/0_CaEWIZx8cPhgw-Bo.jpg.jpg
+  caption: A person lane swimming in a pool, wearing a cap
 ---

 In the last few years the UK has made huge strides towards being able to include people of all gender identities and histories in sport and fitness activities — whether trans, nonbinary, or otherwise gender non-conforming.